cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Using Beat Depth to Provide Metrical Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another application of the :attr:`~music21.meter.TimeSignature.beat` MeterSequence is define the hierarchical depth active for a given note found within the TimeSignature.
+Another application of the :attr:`~music21.meter.TimeSignature.beat` MeterSequence is to define the hierarchical depth active for a given note found within the TimeSignature.

 The :meth:`~music21.meter.TimeSignature.getBeatDepth` method, when set with the optional parameter `aligh` to "quantize", shows the number of hierarchical levels that start at or before that point.
 This value is described by Lerdahl and Jackendoff as metrical analysis.